 High Houses is close to the northernmost lake, Bassenthwaite (5 miles), and the more popular parts of the Lake District, such as Ullswater and Derwentwater, only 25 minutesaway.
 The scenery is always stunning and just waiting to be explored.

 The Lake District Osprey Project is located near Bassenthwaite Lake and the viewpoint at Dodd Wood is just a ten minute drive from High Houses.

 Cockermouth was made famous in 2009 when it flooded.
 Now recovered with the shops, pubs and restaurants renovated.
-Its a great place to do a spot of shopping in the indivually owned shops, superb restaurants such as Quince and Medlar, and traditional pubs such as the Cock & Bottle and Bitter End (with its own brewery).
+Its a great place to do a spot of shopping in the indivually owned shops, superb restaurants such as Blocks Steakhouse, and traditional pubs such as the Cock & Bull and Bitter End (with its own brewery).

 Also the famous Jennings Brewery, brewing excellent beer since 1828 - take a brewery tour and discover the history of Cumbria's favourite beer.

 It's also home to the birthplace of William Wordsworth at the Wordsworth House and Garden - owned by the National Trust.

 We're also near to the Solway Coast Area of Outstanding Natural Beauty (AONB), famous for its stunning sunsets, abundant bird life, beautiful coastline walks and numerous golf courses.
 To the south are the historic ports of Maryport and Whitehaven. - well worth a visit.